swaathi/swaathi.github.io/_posts/2017-04-29-normalizing-data.md

 the [numpy](http://www.numpy.org) and [scikit-learn](http://scikit-learn.org)
 packages to perform the operations.
 Normalization will be performed on [this dataset](https://github.com/skcript/normalization/blob/master/dataset.csv).

-The first step to clean up your data is work on a dataset that has ONLY the information you require.
-We'll be removing unnecessary columns such as [...TO BE FILLED...]

 #### 1. Min Max Normalization
 Min Max Normalization transforms a value A to B which fits in the range [C,D].
 We